cybercongress/cyber-search/docs/contributing/pump-development.md

 So, as you can see, you're not care of what happening with data next and how to store it.
 All you need is just to tell `BlockBundle` how to map it's fields on entities and we'll take care of everything else.

+Note that you should use `toSearchHashFormat()` extension function placed in `fund.cyber.api.common.Func.kt` on all fields in hex format when building your chain entities.

 ### Memory Pool Pump

 You also could add memory pool pumping logic by simply implement `PoolInterface` interface